Dental Career

 Smiling CDP doctor, hygienist and young child in dental office setting.

-For new dentists with limited experience, finding a great job placement may feel daunting.
-It can be difficult to sort through all your options and hone in on a practice that will provide a great start for your career.
-It can take a lot of questions to find a great match with a new employer.
+Finding the perfect job placement may be daunting for new dentists with limited experience.
+It can be challenging to sort through all your options and hone in on a practice that will provide an excellent start for your career.
+It can take a lot of questions to find a match with a new employer.
 Here are 12 great questions to ask when joining a dental practice!

 Questions to Ask Yourself When Joining a Dental Practice

 Before starting the interview process as a new dentist, it can be valuable to take a moment and assess your needs and wants in a practice.
-Beyond your philosophy of care, however, there are some pragmatic questions worth considering.
+Beyond your philosophy of care, however, some pragmatic questions are worth considering.

 You may already have a home and are searching for a practice nearby.
-Or, you may try to find a practice and then look for a house based on where you will be working.
-Either way, that commute can eat up hours of your day if you don’t plan carefully.
-If you don’t already know where you want to live, do some research on the housing and real estate market in the area near the practice.
+Or, you may find a practice and then look for a house based on where you work.
+Either way, that commute can consume hours of your day if you don’t plan carefully.
+If you don’t know where you want to live, research the housing and real estate market near the practice.
 Will you have to live far away to get the kind of house you’re hoping for?
 If you have kids, is there a good school district nearby?

-You need to know going in whether you’re looking for a long-term associateship or to one day become a practice owner.
-Likewise, consider whether you’re hoping to specialize, or what extended scope of practice procedures you hope to incorporate into your daily practice.
-Knowing your goals, such as practice ownership, can help you find a great fit.
+You need to know whether you’re looking for a long-term associateship or to become a practice owner one day.
+Likewise, consider whether you’re hoping to specialize or what extended scope of practice procedures you wish to incorporate into your daily practice.
+Knowing your goals, such as practice ownership, can help you find a better fit.

-Do you prefer a workplace with tons of socialization and friendships with your coworkers?
+Do you prefer a workplace with tons of socialization and friendships with your co-workers?
 Do you like to keep to yourself?
 As a dentist, are you hoping to be seen as the boss, or do you like teammates who feel comfortable approaching you with problems or letting you know when things go wrong?
-Do you prefer rigid hierarchy or open communication?
-You should choose a practice that mirrors the team dynamic you are looking for.
+Do you prefer a rigid hierarchy or open communication?
+Choose a practice that mirrors the team dynamic you are looking for.

 Questions to Discuss with Your Spouse or Family When Joining a Dental Practice

 Some of you may already have a spouse or long-term romantic partner or may have other family to consider in your working decisions.
-Be sure to lay down some groundwork with them in advance of your interviews.
+Be sure to lay down some groundwork with them before your interviews.
 These are also good considerations if you’re flying solo!

 Husband and wife at home discussing dental work decisions.

 Take a moment to think about your ideal lifestyle.
-Do you want to own a home with a nice big yard, maybe go kayaking in your time off?
-Maybe you’re more of a city dweller and want a fabulous flat and theater tickets on weekends.
-Whatever your preferred lifestyle, be sure you and your life partner can find a place that will suit both your needs.
-Incidentally, Texas has tons of options to suit every lifestyle from avid hikers to urban socialites!
+Do you want to own a home with a nice big yard?
+Go kayaking in your time off?
+Maybe you’re more of a city dweller and want a fabulous flat and weekend theater tickets.
+Whatever your preferred lifestyle, be sure you and your partner can find a place that suits your needs.
+Incidentally, Texas has many options for every lifestyle, from avid hikers to urban socialites!

-Have you narrowed down which states and cities you’d most like to live in?
-Do some research about the city and be sure it’s a good fit for you.
+Have you narrowed down which states and cities you’d like to live in?
+Research the city and be sure it’s a good fit for you.
 Does it have the kind of restaurants you like?
 Will you be able to go to your favorite sporting events?
-Is there public transportation or good road systems to make that commute easier?
+Is there public transportation or sound road systems to make that commute easier?
 Get to know the city a little bit before you make your decision!

 Some new dentists and their spouses may come into the career with unrealistic expectations for what working as a dentist means.
 They may imagine copious leisure time, new cars, and regular vacations abroad.
 With the right career moves, these things may come eventually.
-However, for a new dentist, you will likely be working longer hours with less time off than your mentors.
-Practice ownership can also make huge demands on your time and your mental energy.
-Be sure you have an idea in mind of how much time off you can realistically expect, and what your family will need from you during that time.
-Think about what you’re looking for in a practice that may help you reach a work/life balance that serves your whole family.
+However, for a new dentist, you will likely work longer hours with less time off than your mentors.
+Practice ownership can also make enormous demands on your time and mental energy.
+Be sure you know how much time off you can realistically expect and what your family will need from you during that time.
+Consider what you’re looking for in a practice that may help you reach a work-life balance that serves your whole family.

-Questions to Ask at Your Interview When Joining a Dental Practice
+Interview Questions to Ask When Joining a Dental Practice

 Once you have a strong concept of what you’re looking for in a practice, it’s time to start those interviews!
 Here are a few more questions to help you ensure a great match.

-Does this practice have a set of principles or a mantra that sets the foundation for their philosophy of care?
-This can give you a good indicator of their culture when it comes to serving patients.
-However, it can also be important to ask about the team culture, what dynamics are like between clinicians, and how the practice identifies their values.
-Positive office culture can help you avoid burnout and navigate the sometimes challenging dental environment.
+Does this practice have a set of principles or mantra that sets the foundation for their philosophy of care?
+This can give you a good indicator of their culture when serving patients.
+However, asking about team culture, the dynamics between clinicians, and how the practice identifies their values can also be essential.
+A positive office culture can help you avoid burnout and navigate the sometimes challenging dental environment.

 Mom playing peek-a-boo with young female patient at the dentist office.

-Have you thought about what kind of patients will keep you engaged and energized in your daily practice?
-What are their unique needs and what resources will you have to address those needs?
+Have you considered what kind of patients will keep you engaged and energized in your daily practice?
+What are their unique needs, and what resources will you have to address them?
 Some dentists get the most satisfaction working on really tough cases.
 Others will feel energized by working with kids.
 Asking about the typical patient in the practice can give you some idea of what case types you’ll see most often and how your average day might flow.

 Family at pediatric dental office filling out paperwork.

-What Are the Practice’s Policies and How Are They Followed?
+11. What Are the Practice’s Policies & How Are They Followed?

-This is a bit of a broad question that can apply to a variety of aspects of the practice.
-The practice will likely have many policies in place, ranging from interpersonal interactions between team members to collections to dismissing patients when necessary.
-Find out if the practice will have a handbook available that outlines their policies and what support you will have to follow them.
+This broad question can apply to various aspects of the practice.
+The practice will likely have many policies, ranging from interpersonal interactions between team members to collections to dismissing patients when necessary.
+Find out if the practice has a handbook that outlines its policies and what support you will have to follow them.

-Some practices aim to have patients in the chair for treatment the same day it’s diagnosed, while others may be booked up for treatment weeks in advance.
-This question can give you a feel for how many patients the practice usually serves, how well-equipped they are to see those patients in a timely manner, and what their expectations may be for you to adapt to schedule changes throughout your average day.
+Some practices aim to have patients in the chair for treatment the same day it’s diagnosed, while others may be booked for treatment weeks in advance.
+This question can give you a feel for how many patients the practice usually serves, how well-equipped they are to see those patients promptly, and what their expectations may be for you to adapt to schedule changes throughout your average day.

-You can also ask about average daily or weekly production per dentist as well as patient visit counts.
-Both metrics can give you some insight into the workflow.
-You’ll want to have plenty of patients available to fill your schedule, especially if you’ll be paid on production, but you also don’t want to be so overworked that you burn out in your first year.
+You can also ask about average daily or weekly production per dentist and patient visit counts.
+Both metrics can give you some insight into workflow.
+You’ll want plenty of patients to fill your schedule, especially if you’ll be paid on production.
+However, you don’t want to be overworked and burned out in your first year.

 Tiffany Green